SriCharvi/Sales-dashboard-Excel/README.md

 - Dive into monthly sales analysis
 - Explore profitability by product category

-## Getting Started:
-1. Clone this repository to your local machine.
-2. Open the Excel file `Sales_Dashboard.xlsx` to explore the dashboard.
-3. Dive into the `Data` folder to access the raw dataset.

 ## Project Overview:
 - **Objective:** To transform raw sales data into actionable insights.
 - **Tools Used:** Microsoft Excel
 - **Skills Demonstrated:** Data analysis, visualization, dashboard design.

-## Connect with Me:
-Follow me on LinkedIn for more data analysis projects and insights: [LinkedIn Profile](https://www.linkedin.com/in/minhaj313)

-## Tags:
-#DataAnalysis #DataAnalyst #Excel #DataVisualization #BusinessIntelligence #SalesAnalytics

----

-Explore the power of data analytics and unlock valuable insights with this Sales Dashboard project!
-Feel free to reach out for any questions or collaborations.
-Happy analyzing! 🚀